Most interesting landmarks of Botswana

 Described landmarks of Botswana

-Most of Botswana is covered with desert or dry savannah, this is one of least inhabited countries in the world.
+Most of Botswana is covered with desert or dry savanna, this is one of least inhabited countries in the world.

 In spite of this Botswana has diverse interesting landmarks including fine prehistoric rock paintings and ruins of medieval settlements.